Rhode Island EITC #

 If you wish to apply for food stamps in RI, please submit an online application for expedited processing.
 Once your eligibility is confirmed, you will be able to access your benefits no later than 30 days.

-CCAP helps eligible working families in Rhode Island pay for child care.
-It is available to families with earnings up to 178% of the federal poverty level and are working a minimum of 20 hours per week.
+CCAP is available to families with earnings up to 200% of the federal poverty level and are working a minimum of 20 hours per week.

 How do I apply for child care assistance in Rhode Island?